 It's a knot.
 It's French.
 And it's elegant.

-With a square scarf (we've styled this look with our Cornelia scarf), fold into a triangle.
+With a square scarf (we've styled this look with a Hebe scarf), fold into a triangle.
 Take the point of the triangle and fold it four times towards the widest edge.
 Put it over your shoulder and tie a knot about two-thirds of the way down.

 THE COWGIRL KNOT